M17-Project/Micro17/icom_ICF3_4_5_6XXX/general_info.md

-# General informations about the ICOM IC-FXX6X series of radios
+# General information on ICOM IC-FXX6X radios
 Almost every variation of the IC-FXX6X should be compatible.

 ## Model numbering